Daemon-Solutions/tf-aws-serverless-image-handler/README.md

 This module provides a CloudFront distribution for image manipulation, such as resizing, quality reduction or feature detection and sources the images from an s3 bucket you provide.

-CloudFront logs are stored in s3, and optionally the Lambda function logs can be sent to s3 or Elasticsearch.
+CloudFront logs are stored in a provided s3 bucket, and optionally the Lambda function logs can be sent to s3 or Elasticsearch.

 This solution was adapted from https://github.com/awslabs/serverless-image-handler